jonesdeveloperchung-pixel/MyChatDev/README.md

 # MyChatDev - Cooperative LLM System with Ollama

 A Python program that enables cooperative interaction between multiple locally hosted LLMs using Ollama, orchestrated through LangGraph workflows.
+It features both a powerful Command-Line Interface (CLI) and a modern Web User Interface (Web UI) built with Flutter and FastAPI.

 ## Author